Skip to content

 If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert for free.

-More than 320,000 veterans make their home in the Beaver State (about 8% of the population), and numerous veteran benefits in Oregon (including Oregon disabled veteran benefits) are available to honor and support those who served.
+More than 320,000 veterans make their home in the Beaver State (about 8% of the population), and numerous Oregon veterans benefits are available to honor and support those who served.

 veteran benefits in Oregon

-The Oregon Department of Veterans’ Affairs administers many of the veterans programs and benefits in Oregon.
-This is a great place to learn about your state and national benefits, or get help with claims and applications.
+The Oregon Department of Veterans’ Affairs administers many of the Oregon state veterans benefits programs.
+This is a great place to learn about your state and national benefits or get help with claims and applications.

 The exemption amount increases by 3 percent each year.
 The exemption is first applied to your home and then to your taxable personal property.